 At the end of this period, you need to renew your residence permit.
 So, between 30-90 days prior to the expiration date of your card, you need to repeat the above SEF appointment to renew your cards.
 For the renewal, you need to re-submit the up-to-date documentation (ie. criminal records), biometrics, and necessary application processing fee.

-At the end of the fifth year, you have three options:
+Once you renew your card again for a two (2) year period and lapse one year of it; at the end of the fifth year, you have three options:

 - Apply for Permanent Residence in Portugal